Anderson-J/desafio/README.md

 ```

-Por último iniciei o desenvolvimento do Dockerfile referente a imagem do PostgreSQL, segue o conteúdo:
+Por último iniciei o desenvolvimento do Dockerfile referente a imagem do PostgreSQL na pasta correspondente, segue o conteúdo:

 ```Dockerfile
 FROM postgres:latest